erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 * **Mean Absolute Error score of 14.6 weekly case counts** for train
 * **Mean Absolute Error score of 17.7 weekly case counts** for test.

 Below graph shows the model fitted on train and forecasted on test in relation to actual observed values.
-It shows that the final model was able to detect majority of the individual peaks / outbreaks in addition to picking up the seasonality.
-The two individual peaks on the test set was also detected correctly.
+It shows that the final model was able to detect majority of the individual peaks / outbreaks with an error margin of 14 weekly dengue cases in addition to picking up the seasonality.
+The two individual peaks towards the end of 2005 and 2007 on the test set was also detected correctly with an error margin of 17 weekly dengue cases.

 ![XGB_Predict](https://user-images.githubusercontent.com/61121277/229638111-9e64b1a8-85c5-4559-8037-39e43be4111f.png)